freenas/freenas-docs/userguide/storage.rst

 Use the drop-down menu to select the disk to import, select the type of filesystem on the disk, and browse to the ZFS dataset that will hold the copied data.
-When you click :guilabel:`Import Pool`, the disk is mounted, its contents are copied to the specified dataset, and the disk is unmounted after the copy operation completes.
+When you click :guilabel:`Save`, the disk is mounted, its contents are copied to the specified dataset, and the disk is unmounted after the copy operation completes.